 I recently graduated from college.
 Because I couldn't find a paid position in my field (fashion design), I took an unpaid internship.
 I was promised plenty of hands-on experience and opportunities, but the only things I've had my hands on are the copy machine, my employer's dogs and kids, and groceries.
 I am doing almost nothing related to fashion, and instead am basically serving as a gofer and household help to a couple of the designers.
 Is this legal?

-The answer is no. Calling a job an "internship" doesn't relieve an employer of the obligation to pay for your time.
-An employer that wants to pay less than the minimum wage (or nothing at all) to an intern must meet a strict six-part test, intended to ensure that the position really is a learning experience.
+The answer is probably not.
+Calling a job an "internship" doesn't relieve an employer of the obligation to pay for your time.
+An employer that wants to pay less than the minimum wage (or nothing at all) to an intern must meet a seven-factor test, intended to ensure that the position really is a learning experience.
 If a job doesn't meet this test, the person holding it is entitled to be paid.